Eastern Missouri Group E-Newsletter

 You choose which emails you want to receive from Sierra Club

-At the very bottom of Sierra Club emails (including our E-Newsletter) you will find a link that says: Manage My Email Preferences.
+At the very bottom of Sierra Club emails (including this one) you will find a link that says: Manage My Email Preferences.
 Click on that, then click on Update my email subscriptions.
 There you can see a long list of different kinds of emails that you can subscribe or unsubscribe.

 Sierra Club members and non-members are welcome to join Club members on our outings.